siong1987/jquery.feedback/README.md

 * `placeholder`: the placeholder message when user sees the Feedback widget.
 * `send_callback(text)`: the callback function after the user clicks on the Send button by returning the text in the form.
+This is usually where you will send a post request to your own server to actually send out a notification(email, sms, or what not) to yourself.
 * `thanks_message`: the message the user sees after the feedback message is sent.
 * `button_name`: the send button's name.
 It doesn't have to be 'Send', right?